 |

 II,10.
-DESIRABLE are things that approach us through the senses, but [even] more desirable is their contemplation.
-But, because the senses do not attain knowledge due to our infirmity, the latter is considered superior to the former that is not attained.
+DELIGHTFUL are things that approach us through the senses, but [even] more delightful is their contemplation.
+But, because sensation does not attain knowledge due to our weakness, [sensation] comes to be esteemed as superior to [knowledge] not attained.
+Cf. Sch 15. on Eccl.
+3.10-13. (?cf. Letter 42? )

 [S1] Desirable are things that are known through the organs of sense, but most desirable is the contemplation of true knowledge.
 But because sensation cannot attain knowledge due to its infirmity, it regards as superior what is closer, rather than that which is distant and [truly] superior to it. |